MAlvesCruz/Insight_Project/README.md

 # Find My Expert
 ### The best fit for your needs

-Consulting project with a former Brazilian Q&A website.

 ## Problem

-Nowadays one can find many w&A websites in order to get the information needed.
+Nowadays one can find many Q&A websites in order to get the information needed.
 However, many of these services are provided mostly (or only) in English.
 For instance, support for Portuguese only became available last year for **quora**, even though it is the seventh most spoken language in the world.

 ![title](./images/linguas_esta.jpg)